 Nail art or décor is increasing in popularity at special salons called nail bars run by beauticians called technicians.

 A shellac or China glaze manicure involves nails painted with polish containing a high percentage of shellac which remains intact for a fortnight.
-Nail vanishes in different finishes like caviar, velvet, and leather are also on offer.
+Nail vanishes in different finishes like caviar (coloured glass beads), velvet (magnetic gel polish), and patent leather (polish that is dark brown/black and super glossy) are also on offer.

 A wide range of nail embellishments considered trendy, elegant and chic, like crushed sea-shells, acrylic flowers, tiny beads, and imitation gems and jewels, are stuck on painted nails.
 Some nails are given a 3D effect, whereas some called flipmani have bling applied on the underside of the nails.
 Bubble nails made of acrylic are another variation.